Where to Buy

 GBM Assessment (Score: 7/10)

-Sigrid Undset's sweeping trilogy set in fourteenth-century Norway earned her the Nobel Prize in 1928, recognizing her extraordinary evocation of medieval Scandinavian life.
+Sigrid Undset's broad trilogy set in fourteenth-century Norway earned her the Nobel Prize in 1928, recognizing her uncommon evocation of medieval Scandinavian life.
 As a Catholic convert writing about sin, faith, and female autonomy in a pre-Reformation world, Undset brought psychological depth and moral seriousness to the historical novel tradition.

-Composed during interwar Norway, Kristin Lavransdatter draws on meticulous research into medieval culture, law, and religion to create a panoramic portrait of a woman's life from passionate youth through the trials of marriage and motherhood.
+Drafted during interwar Norway, Kristin Lavransdatter draws on meticulous research into medieval culture, law, and religion to create a broad portrait of a woman's life from passionate youth through the trials of marriage and motherhood.
 The trilogy stands as one of the great achievements of Scandinavian literature, merging saga-like narrative sweep with the interiority of the modern novel.

 1922: Modernism's Annus Mirabilis